RemiJorge/Messaging/seance_2/README.md

 # Message Relay Server Between Two Clients

 This is a simple messaging server written in C that relays text messages between two clients using the TCP protocol.
+The server and the clients are multi-threaded.

+We have improved the graphical interface of the client!
+Please enjoy the new features!

 ## Compilation